Have you ever thought about glamping on a double-decker converted bus? It's not as far-fetched as it sounds.

 The fencing surrounding this bus was recently fitted and is there to ensure this conversion can safely accommodate families with kids.

 With pleasant open-plan interiors like these, it's impossible not to feel at home.

 Betsy Blue's kitchen area is adeptly packed with all the kitchen essentials.
 This includes a fridge with small freezer, a stove and oven.

 Straight ahead is a lovely living area lined with creamy couches and delicately glazed with its curtain's rich red hues.
 To sweeten your experience, this room can be seamlessly converted into a dining area.

 Upstairs, you will find the three bedrooms.
 This one is fitted with a bunk bed that follows the luscious color schemes of the living room.

 Not too far away, the second bedroom enjoys scenic views alongside its lush bedding.

-While the last room lulls us to a peaceful slumber by enveloping us in lighthearted blue tones.
+The last room lulls guests to a peaceful slumber by enveloping them in lighthearted blue tones.

 Betsy Blue doesn't have a bathroom of her own, relying on a private outer restroom instead.
 Even so, this converted bus definitely knows how to impress with its fittings.
-All the Pigeon Door buses come with a great addition: a private hot tub.
+All Pigeon Door buses come with a welcome addition: a private hot tub.

 A quick glance is all one needs to realize that Pigeon Door's buses' amenities have been carefully crafted with comfort in mind.